akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 This is useful if you want to implement some timeout in the downstream, and try to lower your costs with stopping the longrunning jobs.
 (Google doesn't provide any insurance about cost reduction, but at least we could try.
 [Read this for more information.](https://cloud.google.com/bigquery/docs/reference/rest/v2/jobs/cancel))

-Scala
-: You can use the build in @scala[@scaladoc[BigQueryCallbacks](akka.stream.alpakka.googlecloud.bigquery.scaladsl.BigQueryCallbacks$).]

-Java
-: You can use the build in @java[@scaladoc[BigQueryCallbacks](akka.stream.alpakka.googlecloud.bigquery.javadsl.BigQueryCallbacks$).]
+You can use the built-in @apidoc[BigQueryCallbacks$].

 ### Parsers

-The parser function is a `JsObject => Try[T]` function.
+The parser function is a @scala[`spray.json.JsObject => Try[T]`]@java[`java.util.function.Function[spray.json.JsObject, scala.util.Try[T]]`] function.
 This is needed because there is a possibility, the response not to contain any data.
 In this case we need to retry the request with some delay.
-Your parser function needs to be bulletproof and the code in the examples represents the happy path.
+Your parser function needs to be bulletproof, and the code in the examples represents the happy path.
-In case of `Failure` ; your stream will be polling forever!
+In case of `scala.util.Failure` your stream will be polling forever!

 ## Running an End to End test case

-You might want to run an End to End test case
+You might want to run an End-to-End test case.

 See @github:[BigQueryEndToEndSpec](../../../../google-cloud-bigquery/src/test/scala/akka/stream/alpakka/googlecloud/bigquery/e2e/BigQueryEndToEndSpec.scala).
 To run this example using an actual GCP project you will need to configure a project, create/init tables in google-bigquery and provide a service account.